IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 6. Upon receiving the Retrieve Document [ITI-68] the XDS FHIR interface tries to retrieve the document from the XDS Repository.
 Retrieve Document Set [ITI-43].
 7. With the downloaded ePrescription the patient can now go to the local pharmacy to acquire the prescribed drug showing his mobile device.

-#### 1:XX.4.2.4 Use Case \#4: Document Subscription for Mobile Device in DSUB on FHIR Environment
+#### 1:XX.4.2.4 Use Case \#4: Document Subscription for Mobile Device in in XDS on FHIR Environment extending DSUB with DSUBm

 The availability of a documents for a Patient is notified in a mobile device.

-##### 1:XX.4.2.4.1 Document Subscription for Mobile Device in DSUB on FHIR Environment Use Case Description
+##### 1:XX.4.2.4.1 Document Subscription for Mobile Device in in XDS on FHIR Environment extending DSUB with DSUBm Use Case Description

-Mr. Wayne has a prescription for a radiographic exam and he needs to book a Radiology Appointment from his mobile app.
-With a phone call to the local hospital an appointment is proposed and Mr. Wayne accept the slot.
+Mr. Wayne has a prescription for a radiographic exam and he needs to book a Radiology Appointment.
+With a phone call to the local hospital booking site where an appointment is proposed and Mr. Wayne, that accepts the slot.
 After some minutes the radiology booking system produce a document for the booking reservation.
-Since Mr.Wayne is a user of the mobile app a patient subscription has been already made to the Central Infrastructure in order to receive a notification when the booking reservation is produced.
+Since Mr.Wayne is a user of the booking mobile app, a subscription has been already made to the Central Infrastructure in order to receive a notification when the booking reservation is produced.
 When the notification arrives on Mr.Wayne mobile device he can consult the information regarding his appointment.

-##### 1:XX.4.2.4.2 Document Subscription for Mobile Device in DSUB on FHIR Environment Process Flow
+##### 1:XX.4.2.4.2 Document Subscription for Mobile Device in in XDS on FHIR Environment extending DSUB with DSUBm Process Flow

 <div>
 {%include usecase4-processflow.svg%}
 </div>
 <br clear="all">

-Figure 1.XX.4.2.4-1: Document Subscription for Mobile Device in DSUB on FHIR Environment in DSUBm
+Figure 1.XX.4.2.4.2-1: Document Subscription for Mobile Device in in XDS on FHIR Environment extending DSUB with DSUBm in DSUBm

 **Pre-conditions**:

-The assumption is that systems share the information in a DSUB on FHIR Environment.
+The assumption is that systems share the information in a XDS on FHIR Environment.
+In the central infrastructure the XDS Registry is grouped by the DSUB Document Metadata Publisher/Document Metadata Broker.
+The DSUBm extends the DSUB subscription to mobile sistems grouping the Mobile Notification Broker by DSUB Document Metadata Subscriber and DSUB Document Metadata Recipient.
+The sistems share and retrive the documents by implementing MHD Document Source and/or MHD Document Consumer thanks to an MHD interface on XDS (see XDS on FHIR Option of MHD Profile).

 **Main Flow**:

 1. The mobile app performs a patient dependent subscription specific for a subset of documents that includes the booking reservation documents. ([ITI-Y1] Mobile Subscription)
 2. The DSUB interface translates the mobile subcription to a Document Metadata Subscribe [ITI-52] for the booking reservation that will produced for the patient.
-3. After some time a document for the booking reservation is produced and the metadata are stored in the Central Infrastructure.([ITI-42] Register Document Set-b).
+3. After some time a document for the booking reservation is produced and the metadata are stored in the Central Infrastructure. ([ITI-42] Register Document Set-b).
 4. The Central Infrastructure generates a message to inform the document metadata broker about the publication event. ([ITI-54] Document Metadata Publish)
 5. Since the the publication event meets the subscription criteria the Central Infrastructure will send a notification to the DSUB interface. ([ITI-53] Document Metadata Notify)
 6. The DSUB interface translates the notification received in a mobile notification in order to reach the mobile device.([ITI-Y3] mobile Notify)